Special Operations Executive: Leadership

 Hambro had been a close friend of Churchill before the war and had won the Military Cross in the First World War.
-He retained several other interests, for example remaining chairman of Hambros and a director of the Great Western Railway.
+He retained several other interests, for example, remaining chairman of Hambros and a director of the Great Western Railway.
 Some of his subordinates and associates expressed reservations that these interests distracted him from his duties as director.
-Selborne and Hambro nevertheless cooperated closely until August 1943, when they fell out over the question of whether SOE should remain a separate body or co-ordinate its operations with those of the British Army in several theatres of war.
+Selborne and Hambro nevertheless cooperated closely until August 1943, when they fell out over the question of whether SOE should remain a separate body or coordinate its operations with those of the British Army in several theatres of war.
 Hambro felt that any loss of autonomy would cause a number of problems for SOE in the future.
 At the same time, Hambro was found to have failed to pass on vital information to Selborne.
-He was dismissed as director, and became head of a raw materials purchasing commission in Washington, D.C., which was involved in the exchange of nuclear information.
+He was dismissed as director and became head of a raw materials purchasing commission in Washington, D.C., which was involved in the exchange of nuclear information.

 As part of the subsequent closer ties between the Imperial General Staff and SOE (although SOE had no representation on the Chiefs of Staff Committee), Hambro's replacement as director from September 1943 was Gubbins, who had been promoted to Major-general.
 Gubbins had wide experience of commando and clandestine operations and had played a major part in MI(R)'s and SOE's early operations.
 He also put into practice many of the lessons he learned from the IRA during the Irish War of Independence.